 Conciliation is a method of dispute resolution that parties may choose to participate in to resolve a dispute.
 The process of conciliation grew in civil law societies in Europe, but the process has grown and spread around the world and has begun to gain popularity in alternative dispute resolution circles.
 However, because the process is not as well-practiced in the United States, many people, even skilled practitioners, are not fully familiar with the process.
-This article is the first in a pair of articles detailing the process of conciliation and how conciliation can benefit the dispute resolution process.
-The first article will examine the process of conciliation and outline the steps that take place throughout a conciliation.
+This article is the first in a pair of articles detailing the conciliation process and how conciliation proceedings can benefit the dispute resolution process.
+The first article will examine the process and conciliation rules and outline the steps that take place throughout a conciliation.
 The second article will examine the role of the conciliator, the responsibilities of the parties, and the different benefits that using conciliation can provide over mediation.

 A Brief Overview of Conciliation

-To begin, it is important to create a shared understanding of what this article is talking about when it references conciliation.
+To begin, it is important to create a shared understanding of what this article is talking about when it references conciliation proceedings.
 The conciliation process is often compared to mediation and involves a similar situation—two parties who have a dispute will meet with a third-party neutral and will work together to create a solution to the dispute.
 Like mediation, the parties are free to leave without an agreement and continue negotiations after conciliation.
 However, unlike mediation, the conciliator has a stronger role in the process of resolution and can actually assist the parties in coming up with solutions.
-It provides a place for parties to resolve their disputes, with some guidance, outside court proceedings and litigation.
-So to recap, conciliation is an alternative dispute process where the parties attempt to resolve their dispute through the help of a third-party neutral.
+It provides a place for parties to resolve their disputes, with some guidance, outside court proceedings, and litigation.
+So to recap, conciliation service is an alternative dispute process where the parties attempt to resolve their dispute through the help of a third-party neutral.

 The process of conciliation aims to be conciliatory.
-Conciliatory means that the parties approach the process in a way to encourage the parties to remain pleasant with each other and reduce any hostility.
+Conciliatory means that the parties approach the process in a way to encourages the parties to remain pleasant with each other and reduce any hostility.
 It means the parties seek to resolve the dispute and view the issues in a cooperative way, rather than an adversarial way.
 This also implies that the parties will seek a way to settle the issue in a way that helps all the parties feel like they are taking something of value away from the settlement.
 In short, being conciliatory means that the parties seek to find a solution that benefits all parties and restores or improves relationships between the parties.

 The Process of Conciliation

-Conciliation has four main steps: (1) meeting, (2) statement, (3) suggestion, and (4) agreement.
+Conciliation proceedings have four main steps: (1) meeting, (2) statement, (3) suggestion, and (4) agreement.
 It is important to note that conciliation is not a linear process, and the parties can move between the stages and back and forth as needed.
 It is also important to note that not every conciliation will end in an agreement.
 However, as the parties and the conciliator move through the dispute, it will often continue until the parties can agree with the proposed solutions.
 Additionally, we will add a new step to the beginning, which includes the preparation and research around the dispute and possible solutions.